 Do the crumble test: grab a handful of compost and give it a squeeze.
-It should crumble and have the dampness of a wrung out sponge with no dripping or braking into dust.
+It should crumble and have the dampness of a wrung-out sponge with no dripping or breaking into dust.

 Is the food waste not breaking down after weeks?
 Is there an odor issue?
 These common issues can be mitigated with one of a few solutions:

-- Add more more carbon material like dried leaves
+- Add more carbon material like dried leaves

 - Turn and aerate the pile

 - Add water to the pile if it is too dry

 Once the bin is full, stop adding food waste and let it cure.
 After a few weeks, a full bin should break down to about 3/4 full of finished compost.
 Check to ensure the material is no longer hot in the center, passes the crumble test, and smells like fresh wet earth.

 Use the finished compost to amend your soil.
 Let it age an extra week or two before putting it around delicate plants or using it as a potting medium.
 Add to your garden beds or apply compost around the base of your trees for a nutritious boost.

 Don’t have a garden or any potted plants?
 Consider reaching out to a local community garden or nonprofit group such as The Green Heart Project to see about donating your compost for use in their garden beds.

 Don’t want to be bothered by tending to a backyard pile?
 You can sign up to have our friends at Compost Now do the dirty work for you and pick up your food waste from your doorstep every week.